-Prerequisite: Math 112H, or Math 112 and departmental approval.
+Prerequisite: grade of B or better in Math 112H or grade of A in Math 112.
 Topics enhance those of Math 213 and concepts are studied in detail.
 Emphasizes science and engineering applications.

 Math 222 - Differential Equations (4-0-4)